RandomIsFun/Random1.0/README.md

 Rules:
   1. No removing "features" or Ideas.
   2. No illegal content
-  3. Language is Java or any JVM based language!
+  3. Language is Java ONLY!